Century Coronado 21 Center Console

 Aft on starboard side is a swim platform, never easily accessible in an outboard of this size, but Vanquish has a workable compromise, with a comfortable step positioned over the transom and a four-step retractable re-boarding ladder.
 Along with two stern cleats and the bow cleat, there are also two cleats amidships making her a breeze to cast off or tie up singlehanded.

 A significant differentiating factor with all Vanquish boats is the design of the hull and the materials used in their construction.
 Her hull is wood-free and made from solid polyester epoxy resin and E-glass, which is stronger and cannot absorb moisture as wood does.
 The hull and deck also utilize a high-tech triaxial-weave Eglass, precision cut, and running full length as the outer and inner surface skin.
-Every Bristol Harbor Series model is filled with flotation foam that is then glassed over to encapsulate it in place.
+Model is filled with flotation foam that is then glassed over to encapsulate it in place.
 This overall combination of materials not only make her unsinkable, but a much longer lasting boat that can be handed down to the next generation.

 The advanced geometry of the hull utilizes a semi deep-V entry and bow flare as well as a precisely balanced variable deadrise that ends at 17 at the transom.
 There are two major advantages of this design; the first being that she is impressively stable at rest and delivers a smooth comfortable dry ride, even in a pronounced chop.